 Member since 2016

-Maria DiPietro, vice president for global operations at General Electric, earned a BS in Business Administration and an MBA from Suffolk’s Business School.
-In 25 years with General Electric she has held many senior leadership positions and is a GE company officer.
-Until last year, DiPietro was located in London, where she was responsible for leading a Europe-wide simplification program to optimize GE’s competitiveness in European markets.
-She has now returned to the United States and is based in Norwalk, Conn., leading one of GE’s global shared-service functions.
-Previously DiPietro served as chief operations, technology and quality leader for GE Capital’s EMEA business operations and has served as vice president for the London City Women’s Network.
-She also was co-chair for the GE Women’s Network and remains an active board member
+Maria DiPietro, vice president for global operations shared services at General Electric, earned a BS in Business Administration and an MBA from Suffolk’s Business School.
+During her 26 years with General Electric, she has held many senior leadership positions.
+She was appointed a GE company officer in 2012.
+In her roles, DiPietro has led numerous business transformations and consolidations ranging from supply chain, sourcing, collections, and operations.
+She also has led global teams with more than 15,000 employees across multiple geographies.
+DiPietro has leveraged technology and enterprise standards which enable a disciplined and common approach to service delivery yielding better outcomes for customers.
+Through 2015, DiPietro was based in London, where she was responsible for leading a Europe-wide transformation program to increase GE’s competitiveness by creating organizational models focused on driving commercial competitiveness while simplifying organizational structures.
+DiPietro has since returned to the United States and is based in Connecticut.
+Previously she served as the chief operations officer for GE Capital’s EMEA businesses.
+In addition, DiPietro has served as vice president for the London City Women’s Network.
+She also was co-chair for the GE Women’s Network and remains an active board member.

 John Fernandez is president and CEO of the Massachusetts Eye and Ear Infirmary, its parent company, the Foundation of the Massachusetts Eye and Ear Infirmary, Inc., and the Schepens Eye Research Institute.
 Under Fernandez’s leadership, Massachusetts Eye and Ear has launched a 10-year strategic plan; opened sites in the Longwood Medical area, East Bridgewater, Concord, Stoneham, Duxbury, and Weymouth; formed new clinical alliances and collaborations with several area hospitals, and increased patient volume and research revenue.
 Fernandez previously was vice president of Clinical Services at Brigham and Women’s Hospital.
 He serves as the chair of the Conference of Boston Teaching Hospitals and is a member of the Controlled Risk Insurance Company/Risk Management Company (CRICO) Board, and the American Association of Eye and Ear Centers of Excellence.
 Fernandez is a graduate of the College of Wooster in Wooster, Ohio, and received a master’s degree in Government Administration from the University of Pennsylvania.